applied-systems-biology/jipipe-website/content/tutorials/basic/multi-channel-images-1/step6.md

 lastmodifieremail = "ruman.gerst@leibniz-hki.de"
 +++

-Run the Split image node (red arrow 1) and observe the cache (red arrow 2).
+Run the `Split channels` node (red arrow 1) and observe the cache (red arrow 2).

 The slot name (red arrow 3), data type (red arrow 4) and channel index (red arrow 5) are now shown as annotations, in addition to the three images on grey scale (red arrow 6).